Texarkana, Texas: Transportation

 Texarkana Regional Airport is located in Texarkana, Arkansas, and serves general aviation and American Eagle service to Dallas/Fort Worth International Airport.

-Texarkana Union Station is located in downtown Texarkana along the state line, with Amtrak's Texas Eagle providing daily service east to Chicago and west to San Antonio, continuing on to Los Angeles three days a week with intermediate points.
+Texarkana Union Station is located in downtown Texarkana, along the state line.
+Amtrak's Texas Eagle provides a daily rail service, east to Chicago and west to San Antonio, continuing on to Los Angeles three days a week, with intermediate stops.

 The Texarkana Urban Transit District provides bus transportation to major areas of town along nine different routes.
 Service runs from 5:30 am to 6:20 pm Monday–Saturday.

 Intercity bus service to the city is provided by Jefferson Lines.

 Interstate 30 passes through Texarkana on the north.
 Loop 151 on the west of the city forms part of the Texarkana Loop, a three-quarter loop around the west, south, and east of the twin cities with I-30 completing the loop on the north.
 Interstate 369 shares the western portion of Loop 151.
 Interstate 49 is a newly constructed interstate corridor on the Arkansas side of the city which connects Texarkana to Shreveport, Louisiana.